 This is the current membership of the ERTMS Users Group:

-The ERTMS Users Group and its members are invovled in large ERTMS MEMBERS
+The ERTMS Users Group and its members are invovled in large ERTMS PROJECTS

 (click on any of the arrows on the right hand side for more information).

-The experience gained in the MEMBERS is shared between the members.
-All issues arising from the MEMBERS are discussed by experts in dedicated working groups.
+The experience gained in the projects is shared between the members.
+All issues arising from the members are discussed by experts in dedicated working groups.
 Together they decide on the preferred solutions for the future interoperable network.
 These solutions are discussed with the suppliers of signalling equipment, united in UNISIG, and the European Railway Agency.

 The ERTMS Users Group plays a major role in the development of the ERTMS system.
-Many activities are carried out in so called TEN-T MEMBERS which are sponsored by the European Commission.
-These MEMBERS, which involve many actors (ERTMS Users Group staff, railways, UNISIG, laboratories) are managed by the ERTMS Users Group.
+Many activities are carried out in so called TEN-T projects which are sponsored by the European Commission.
+These projects, which involve many actors (ERTMS Users Group staff, railways, UNISIG, laboratories) are managed by the ERTMS Users Group.

 Occasionally, the ERTMS Users Group advises related organisations in the field of ERTMS.